mevdschee/php-crud-api/README.md

 First you need to create a Firebase project on the [Firebase console](https://console.firebase.google.com/).
 Add a web application to this project and grab the code snippet for later use.

-Then you have to configure the `jwtAuth.secret` configuration in your `api.php` file.
+Then you have to configure the `jwtAuth.secrets` configuration in your `api.php` file.
 Grab the public key via this [URL](https://www.googleapis.com/robot/v1/metadata/x509/securetoken@system.gserviceaccount.com).
 There may be several certificates, just grab the one corresponding to your `kid` (if you don't know what it is, just test them all until you will be logged in).
-Now, just fill `jwtAuth.secret` with your public key.F
+Now, just fill `jwtAuth.secrets` with your public key.

 To test your integration, you can copy the [firebase/vanilla.html](examples/clients/firebase/vanilla.html) file and the [firebase/vanilla-success.html](examples/clients/firebase/vanilla-success.html) file,